 barrier (BBB).
 The endothelial cells are surrounded by a basement membrane made up of collagens, laminins, and proteoglycans.
 A discontinuous layer of pericytes are embedded in this basement membrane.
 Astrocytic processes cover the capillaries.
 The space between them and the capillary basement membrane contains a few perivascular macrophages and rare lymphocytes that cross the BBB (passing through endothelial cells rather than between them) and survey this space.
 The same types of cells are present in the perivascular (Virchow-Robin) space (see below).
 Brain endothelial cells do not express leukocyte adhesion molecules (LAMs) on their luminal surface and this limits the entry of leukocytes into brain tissue.
 In non-diseased states, no immune cells or molecules are found deeper in brain interstitial space, resulting in an “immune privileged” status.
 During development, astrocytes induce brain endothelial cells to develop in this special leak-proof fashion.

 The BBB separates plasma from the interstitial space of the CNS and is key to maintaining homeostasis in the CNS.
 It controls the traffic of molecules, including ions and water in and out of the brain and plays an important role in supplying the brain with nutrients and getting rid of waste and toxic products.
 The ability to exclude certain substances from brain interstitial space has to do not only with the vascular anatomy, but also with lipid solubility and selective transcellular transport by endothelial cells.
 Lipophilic compounds cross the BBB easier than hydrophilic ones do, and small lipophilic molecules such as O2 and CO2 diffuse freely.
 Hydrophilic substances can only get across brain capillaries through endothelial cells rather than between them.
 Some hydrophilic molecules, including glucose and amino acids, enter endothelial cells with the help of transporters, and larger molecules, including proteins, enter via receptor-mediated endocytosis and exit along the opposite surface by exocytosis.
 GLUT1 is the glucose transporter.
-The ATP-binding cassette (ABC) transporters are important for transport of lipophilic substanses and efflux of toxic metabolites.
+The ATP-binding cassette (ABC) transporters are important for transport of lipophilic substances and efflux of toxic metabolites.
 The BBB protects the brain from toxic substances but also impedes the entry of drugs.
 Circulating leukocytes enter the brain by passing through endothelial cells rather than between them.
 Astrocytes cover almost the entire surface of brain capillaries; they are interposed between the vasculature and neurons thus linking neuronal activity to BBB function.
 Hypertonic stimuli and chemical substances including glutamate and certain cytokines can open the BBB.
 Astrocytic processes express Aquaporin 4, another water channel that facilitates transport of water.

 A wide variety of disorders including stroke, trauma, CNS infections, demyelinative diseases, metabolic disorders, degenerative diseases, and malignant brain tumors are associated with BBB dysfunction.
 The common end result of BBB dysfunction in many of these disorders is increased vascular permeability leading to vasogenic edema.
 For instance, blood vessels in glioblastom and other malignant brain tumors do not have tight junctions, explaining the fluid leakage and cerebral edema that accompanies these tumors.
 Cytokines generated during infectious and inflammatory processes enhance transmigration of circulating leukocytes and may even loosen tight junctions, thus facilitating the migration of inflammatory cells into the brain.
 HIE disrupts the BBB.
 More subtle BBB dysfunction may result in impaired glucose transport and accumulation of Aβ.